 - Drop-in approach common.

-Example: Group for HVC patients recovering from intravenous drug use
+- Example: Group for patients with hepatitis C recovering from opioid/substance abuse, intravenous drug use

 - HCV and addictions treatment

 May be a dual-purpose group or involve splitting the session to address multiple goals

 4. Identify Resources

 It may be helpful to have two facilitators for a group, with one being a VA staff person or a professional and the other, if possible, a peer facilitator.